FireBlinkLTD/prxi-openid-connect/README.md

       # [optional] when "false", allows either unauthorized or a claims hit to GRANT access, default value "true", meaning only authorized access is allowed
       "required": false,

+      # [optional] claims matching mode, can be:
+      #    "ANY" - default value, any of the claims grant user access
+      #    "ALL" - only when all the claims are included access will be granted
+      "mode": "ANY",

       # [optional] list of JWT claims to match over, note: when "auth.required" is true "auth.claims" should be provided too
       "claims": {
         # claims can reference one or many named paths (refer to the JWT_AUTH_CLAIM_PATHS environment variable configuration)